smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 Networking management is typically as locked down as possible to protect the management interfaces of your network devices.
 It makes sense to provide access to Network Insight for people that do not have any business connecting directly to networking devices, so you would want to segment those.
 In this instance, you would put a Collector inside the networking management segment and only permit it to connect to the Platform.
 The Collector would connect directly to the Data Sources inside the secure segment, and you don't have to allow incoming communication from outside the secure segment.

 I> You can have multiple Collectors reporting up to a single Platform.
-Data Sources cannot be shared and have a one-on-one mapping to a Collector.
+Data Sources cannot be shared between collectors and have a one-on-one mapping to a Collector.

 ### Collector Services